Scholarly Authority Yes! History of Scholarship Amateur Scholarship

 Then, in 1835, this German kid (at 27 already a university lecturer, fluent in ancient languages and expert in NT scholarship) genamened David Strauss came out with a book he called The Life of Jesus Critically Examined—"the most pestilential book ever vomited out of the jaws of hell."
 Professor Strauss lost not just his job but his career.
 Angry believers never allowed him to teach again.

-Here's where the relevance to modern scholarship comes in.
-Not everyone was willing to accept Dr. Strauss' results.
-Stubborn believing scholars couldn't out reason David Strauss, but they could refuse to think about his ideas.
-They simply put their fingers in their ears and insisted the bible is history, Jesus did the things described there.
+Stubborn bible literalists couldn't out-reason David Strauss, but they could refuse to think about his ideas.
+They put their fingers in their ears and insisted the bible is history.
 La, la, la, la la la la.
-Rational scholarship and (some of) believing scholarship split.
+The nice folks at Liberty, and Biola, and Talbot go here.

 Splitsville

 Christian scholarship splintered.
 Scholars who understand the NT as myth write articles about...the NT as myth.
 Scholars who imagine the bible is literally true are unimpressed, and uninterested.
 Ditto the Jesus Seminar historical rationalists.
 Etc. Scholarship about Christianity's origins is busted into little pieces, everyone with their own wildly different theory about what the most basic facts are.
-Other than occasional long range sniping, scholars in the various camps don't even talk to each other.
+Other than occasional long range sniping, scholars in the various camps don't talk to each other.
 They can't.
 The other guy insists on gibbering nonsense.

 Splitsville leads to...